zenx5/zenx5/README.md

 And of course, I have the joy of being a believer and a Bible scholar.

 ### This is what I do...
 You may have noticed that most of my repositories here are related to React, which is currently my preferred technology for front-end development.
-However, I also have a strong background in PHP, particularly in developing plugins and modules for WordPress, PrestaShop, and Magento.
+However, I also have a strong background in PHP, particularly in developing plugins and modules for WordPress, PrestaShop, and Magento.<br/>
+(click on the images to explore)

 <span>
   <a href="https://zenx5.github.io/lumina-test/" target="_blank">